thego-dev/squirkel/README.md

 # Squirkel
-### A löve2d pixel art scaling module with sharp, non-integer scaling support
+### A Löve2d pixel art scaling module with sharp, non-integer scaling support
-inspired by, and partially based on, [maid64](https://github.com/adekto/maid64)
+Inspired by, and partially based on, [maid64](https://github.com/adekto/maid64)

-version 1.0: the Essentials
+Version 1.0: the Essentials

 -----
 ## Why?
-The commonly known love2d pixel art scaling modules are all locked to integer scaling.
+The commonly known Love2d pixel art scaling modules are all locked to integer scaling.
 Which is okay... until you make a project with a really unconventional resolution, as I have.
 - Non-integer nearest-neighbour scaling would cause uneven pixels and "shimmering" with moving objects,
 - While bilinear scaling would leave things blurry.